-You can expect to have several follow-up visits at your surgeon's office in the two years following surgery.
+You can expect to have several follow-up visits at your surgeon's office in the 2 years following surgery, usually beginning about 2 weeks after surgery (though the specific time points vary by surgery type).
 These visits are important to evaluate your progress, both physically and with spine imaging.